mamedev/mame/docs/source/initialsetup/mameintro.rst

 Windows-based system.
 The minimum requirements for Windows are:

 * Intel Core series CPU or equivalent, at least 2.0 GHz
-* 32-bit OS (Vista SP1 or later on Windows, 10.9 or later on Mac)
+* 64-bit OS (Windows 7 or later on Windows, 10.9 or later on Mac)
 * 4 GB RAM
 * DirectX 9.0c for Windows
 * A Direct3D, or OpenGL capable graphics card